-The Barriers and Incentives to Labour Force Participation survey provides data on people aged 18 years and over who are either not employed or work less than 16 hours.
+The Barriers and Incentives to Labour Force Participation survey provides data on persons aged 18 years and over who are either not employed or work less than 35 hours.
 The Barriers and Incentives to Labour Force Participation topic is designed to bring various aspects of factors which influence labour force participation into one data source for comparison.
-The survey provides information on the potential labour force and what is preventing these people finding or taking up (more) work.
-The related supplementary surveys of Persons in the labour force, Australia (cat. no. 6220.0), Underemployed workers, Australia (cat. no. 6265.0) and Job Search Experience, Australia (cat. no. 6222.0) offer more detailed information on the various populations.
+The survey provides information on the potential labour force and what is preventing these persons finding or taking up (more) work.

 The Barriers and Incentives to Labour Force Participation survey is collected biennially, and was first conducted in 2004–05.
-The most recent Barriers and Incentives to Labour Force Participation survey was conducted throughout Australia during the 2010-11 financial year.
-It was a component of the 2010-11 Multipurpose Household Survey (MPHS), collected as a supplement to the Australian Bureau of Statistics (ABS) Labour Force Survey (LFS).
-Results from the survey is released approximately six months after the completion of enumeration i.e. during December, in the publication Barriers and Incentives to Labour Force Participation (cat. no. 6239.0).
+The most recent Barriers and Incentives to Labour Force Participation survey was conducted throughout Australia during the 2016–17 financial year.
+It was a component of the 2016–17 Multipurpose Household Survey (MPHS), collected as a supplement to the Australian Bureau of Statistics (ABS) Labour Force Survey (LFS).

 Estimates from the survey are subject to sampling and non-sampling errors.